-Instructions: Enter the sample data below and the solver will provide step-by-step calculation of the basic descriptive statistics, such as the mean, median, mode, variance, standard deviation, range, quartiles, 5-number summary, etc.
+Instructions: Use this Descriptive Statistics Calculator to enter the sample data below and the solver will provide step-by-step calculation of the basic descriptive statistics, such as the mean, median, mode, variance, standard deviation, range, quartiles, 5-number summary, etc.

 Descriptive Statistics corresponds to measures and charts that are derived from sample and are intended to provide information about the population being studied.
 Two basic types of descriptive statistics are the measures of central tendency and the measures of dispersion.